noahrav/offerings/rules.md

 ### Forbidden Commands:

 Get Save Info - Get info from a save file by specifying a save ID.
 Info in question is when the save file was last saved, the level (Number of Eidola + 1) and HP of the first character in the party (Minnatsuki), as well as the FaceSet of each member of the party (just Minnatsuki).
-No purpose here: the current save file used by the player is not known, so no real way to know when they last saved.
+This command has no purpose here: the current save file used by the player is not known, so there is no real way to know when they last saved.
 Outside of that, knowing the current level and HP of the player can already be tracked, with knowing the previous values not being of much use, and the FaceSet of Minnatsuki is predefined when saving so already known, meaning that none of this should be used.

 Save - Do a save by specifying a save ID.
 Saving outside of Minnatsuki's Room is outside of the scope of the game, so this command should not be used.